Yoga for Back Pain

 Hanna Somatics, Yoga & Back Pain: How to Relieve Stress and Pain

 We all know that poor posture in sitting, standing, moving and lifting, puts uncomfortable stress on the back.
 However, in addition to physical stressors, modern science is beginning to understand that emotional and mental stressors also contribute to the development of back pain.
 To fully understand your back pain, it is very helpful to learn a little about your nervous system.
-This understanding will help you to realise why gentle yoga and Hanna Somatic practices work so well to relieve back pain.
+This will help you why yoga and somatic practices work so well to relieve back pain.

 Back Pain and the Nervous System

 The sensory-motor nervous system (S-MNS) governs the activation of the muscles that move our skeleton.
 Whereas the the autonomic nervous system (ANS) activates body processes according to external events and internal emotions.
 Looking at how these two parts of the nervous system work together is helpful in understanding how to identify and remove the mental and emotional stress held in the muscles, particularly muscles that flex or extend the spine.

 Posture and Emotional States

 If our mood is low, we tend to take on a more slumped posture (rounded shoulders and lower back).
 Conversely, if we feel under threat we tend to tense up and take on a more arched and upright posture.
 These two responses are known as red light reflex (slump) and green light reflex (arched) in Hanna Somatics.
 When the reflexes are repeatedly activated they become embedded in our posture.
 Osteopaths, Bodyworkers and Physiotherapists see these postures frequently.
 They call them “upper cross syndrome” (red light) and “lower cross syndrome” (green light).

 Power Posing – Posture and Resilience